Hael,

 Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1, and 7-11 are rejected under 35 U.S.C.
-102(a)(1) as anticipated by or, in the alternative, under 35 U.S.C.
-103 as obvious over ZHANG et al. (Anion Substitution in Porous Aromatic Frameworks Boosting Molecular Permeability and Selectivity for Membrane Acetylene Separation, June 21, 2020, hereinafter ZHANG).
+Claims 1, 3, 5-10 are rejected under 35 U.S.C.
+103 as being unpatentable over ZHANG et al. (Anion Substitution in Porous Aromatic Frameworks Boosting Molecular Permeability and Selectivity for Membrane Acetylene Separation, 2020, hereinafter ZHANG) In view of ZHANG et al. (CN110336052, hereinafter ZHANG-052) and REN et al. (Synthesis of a porous aromatic framework for adsorbing organic pollutants application, 2011, hereinafter REN).

-Regarding Claim 1, ZHANG discloses an anion substitution strategy in an ionic porous aromatic framework (iPAF-1), where F⁻ and OH⁻ replace Cl⁻ while retaining high porosity, and the basic anions confined in the pores attract acidic acetylene strongly and preferentially, and the prepared membranes exhibit improved acetylene separation performance, including sevenfold acetylene permeability and fivefold permselectivity for acetylene over ethylene and ethane (Abstract, Pg.
+Regarding Claim 1, ZHANG discloses an anion substitution strategy in an ionic porous aromatic framework (iPAF-1), where F⁻ and OH⁻ replace Cl⁻ while retaining high porosity.
+The basic anions confined in the pores attract acidic acetylene strongly and preferentially, and the prepared membranes exhibit improved acetylene separation performance, including sevenfold acetylene permeability and fivefold permselectivity for acetylene over ethylene and ethane (Abstract, Pg.
 1).

-The anion substitution in iPAF-1 is carried out by ion exchange, where OH⁻ and F⁻ anions are chosen as the counter ions to replace the parent Cl⁻, and the small anion diameters preserve the pore volume of the parent material, and for membrane applications iPAF-1 is further processed into mixed matrix membranes through incorporation of nanoparticles in a polymer matrix, with gas separation properties investigated by permeations of C₂H₂, C₂H₄, and C₂H₆ unary and binary gases (Pg.
+The anion substitution in iPAF-1 is carried out by counterion exchange, where OH⁻ and F⁻ anions are chosen as the counterions to replace the parent Cl⁻.
+The small anion diameters preserve the pore volume of the parent material, and for membrane applications iPAF-1 is further processed into mixed matrix membranes through incorporation of nanoparticles in a polymer matrix, with gas separation properties investigated by permeations of C₂H₂, C₂H₄, and C₂H₆ unary and binary gases (Pg.
 2, Col. 1).

-The mixed matrix membranes are fabricated using iPAF-1-OH as the representative filler, where iPAF-1-OH fillers are blended with 6FDA-ODA to yield a free-standing continuous membrane, and iPAF-1-OH particles are tightly embedded in 6FDA-ODA with no visible phase segregation, and the iPAF-1-OH/6FDA-ODA mixed matrix membranes show improved C₂H₂/C₂H₄ permselectivity from 2.4 to 12.1 owing to the OH⁻ functionality within the PAF’s pore (Pg.
+The mixed matrix membranes are fabricated using iPAF-1-OH as the representative filler, where iPAF-1-OH fillers are blended with 6FDA-ODA to yield a free-standing continuous membrane.
+The iPAF-1-OH particles are tightly embedded in 6FDA-ODA with no visible phase segregation, and the iPAF-1-OH/6FDA-ODA mixed matrix membranes show improved C₂H₂/C₂H₄ permselectivity from 2.4 to 12.1 owing to the OH⁻ functionality within the PAF’s pore (Pg.
 4).

 PNG